Skip to main content

 MEDIUM PREVALENCE

-Peanuts used in various traditional sauces and stews
+Peanuts show up in a number of traditional sauces and stews

 COMMONLY FOUND IN: